devangi2000/Deep-Learning/README.md

 # Deep-Learning
-A repository for deep learning implementations using TensorFlow and Keras
+A repository for deep learning implementations using TensorFlow, Keras and PyTorch.